PKU-TANGENT/Gumbel_Softmax_Sentence_Embedding/README.md

 $$\nabla_\theta\mathbb{E}_z[\mathcal{L}(z)] = \nabla_\theta \int dz\ p_\theta(z)\mathcal{L}(z) = \int dz\ p_\theta(z)\nabla_\theta \log p_\theta(z)\mathcal{L}(z)\\
 =\mathbb{E}_z[\mathcal{L}(z)\nabla_\theta \log p_\theta(z)]$$

 where $z$ is drawn from a distribution parameterized on $\theta$ and $\theta$ is optimized.
-The problem lies in sampling from the distribution during each learning step.
+The problem lies in `efficienctly sampling` from the distribution during each learning step.
+Even binary combinations would grow expotentially.
+Another difficulty is related to `high variance`.
+The motivation for a better optimization objective is strong.
 ### Gumbel-Max
 sampling from an arbitrary discrete distribution can be tackled through the `Gumbel-Max` trick, which takes the form of:
 $$\argmax_i(\log p_i - \log(-\log\varepsilon_i)),\ \varepsilon_i\ i.i.d.\sim\mathcal{U}(0, 1)$$